-(3) Enhancement of assistance in risk assessment of chemical substances and of machinery and equipment
+(3) Enhancement of assistance in RA of chemical substances and of machinery and equipment

 JISHA provides a comprehensive set of services relating to chemical substances, ranging from RA to risk reduction measures.
 Furthermore, it holds a variety of training courses on control of chemical substances.
-Its other services include assistance in implementing the details of RA, preparation of GHS-compliant with MSDS, and analysis and measurement for exposure assessment.
+Its other services include assistance in implementing the details of RA, preparation of SDS compliant with GHS, and analysis and measurement for exposure assessment.